foodfight/showz/scripts/episode-79-windows.md

 * Using GNUWIN32 utilities on windows, a bad idea?
 Bryan: `cat` can't read unicode files on win2k12, `ls` has bizarre issues
 * is it a bad idea to install ssh on windows?
 * Powershell 101?
+* How do I get a shell to a windows vm from a linux or mac os x terminal?

 ## Advanced stuff